Virtual Team Building Activities, Games & Ideas for Work

 You can snap a screenshot of your most frequently used emojis and upload it for your team to see.
 If, like me, you and the folks on your remote team gravitate toward shrugs, flexes, Canada flags and Pokémon balls, then it is fun to see the record of it.

-You could also play a quick virtual team building game like “Guess the Emoji Board.”
+You could also play a quick game like "Guess the Emoji Board."
 Here is how you play:

-1. Distribute a list of all players to each player.
+1. Distribute a list of all players to each participant.

 2. Everyone has five minutes to guess the five most used emojis by each person on the list.